emmaodia/smart-name-system/avoiding_common_attacks.md

 ## No timestamp dependance

-The contracts not use timestamp conditions in these transactions.
+The contracts not use timestamp conditions in their transactions.

 ## Integer overflow / underflow